 -

-Pediatric Sonography: Working with infants and children to detect congenital or developmental issues.
+Pediatric Sonography: Work with infants and children to detect congenital or developmental issues.

 -